Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 ```

 _Note: this method can be called directly by an AVS, or by a caller authorized by the AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

+Invoking this function effectively "enshrines" the AVS address in the core protocol.

 Below is the format AVSs should use when updating their metadata URI initially.
 This is not validated onchain.